elastic/apm-agent-java/docs/reference/metrics.md

 This timer tracks the span self-times and is the basis of the transaction breakdown visualization.

-This metric includes all spans, even those dropped due to [`transaction_max_spans`](/reference/config-core.md).
+This metric includes all spans that are started but not recorded, even those dropped due to [`transaction_max_spans`](/reference/config-core.md).
 Dropped spans are not reported as trace data, but their self-times still contribute to `sum.us` and `count`.
 This ensures the breakdown visualization remains accurate regardless of the span limit.

 Only `sum.us` and `count` are tracked.
 No maximum or minimum duration is recorded.